Skip to Main Content

 Workload Expectations

-Scheduled Teaching Sessions: There is a 2-hour workshop every week.
+Scheduled Teaching Sessions: There is a 2-hour learning session (Interactive Lecture) every week.

-Self-Directed Time: The remaining 4-5 hours should be devoted to self-directed research and completing assignments.
+Self-Directed Time: The remaining 4-5 hours should be devoted to self-directed research and completing assessments.

 Course Prerequisites, Corequisites and Restrictions